 Enhanced security features

 NFC payments use encryption and tokenization to protect customer data.
-Mobile wallets like Apple Pay or Google Pay never transmit the actual card number; instead, they use one-time codes to process the transaction.
+Mobile wallets never transmit the actual card number; instead, they use tokenization—a security process that replaces the card number with a device-specific payment token for that transaction.
 That makes it much harder for fraudsters to steal sensitive info.

 Supports modern consumer preferences